Guvera: History

 In October 2015 the former employees of Blinkbox Music filed a £10m Employment Tribunal case against Guvera.
 The Tribunal awarded them £3.5m in damages, which Guvera appealed.
-The Employment Appeal Tribunal dismissed the appeal in November 2017.
+The Employment Appeal Tribunal dismissed the appeal on 22 November 2017.

 In May 2016 Guvera won an international Gold at the Global App Design Awards.

 In June 2016 Guvera was blocked from a stockmarket listing.

-Guvera began operating in only 5 markets: Australia, India, Indonesia, Saudi Arabia, and the United Arab Emirates and in July 2016, Darren Herft stepped down as CEO and founder Claes Loberg stepped into the position.
+The company began operating in only 5 markets: Australia, India, Indonesia, Saudi Arabia, and the United Arab Emirates, and Darren Herft stepped down as CEO in July 2016, replaced by founder Claes Loberg.

 On 27 July 2016, the company shut down its operations in its home market of Australia and reiterated its intentions to "focus all efforts in key emerging countries, such as India and Indonesia".
+As of May 2017, Guvera shut down all operations across all remaining Asian markets.

 On 27 June 2017 it was reported that a federal investigation in to Guvera had started.

-On 22 November 2017 it was reported that Guvera had lost their appeal against an earlier ruling, which found in favour of the former employees of Blinkbox Music.

 In January 2018, former CEO Darren Herft was questioned in a public hearing by the Federal Court of Sydney about the company's operation and failure.

+Guvera announced on August 9, 2024 a new K-pop streaming partnership in South Korea, giving the company streaming rights to over 600,000 K-pop songs.
+This is similar to Guvera's previous music streaming services model, however, now makes up only a part of their business model, which has become deliberately diversified post relaunch, with additional focus on legacy music services like live events.

+In October 2024 a two-part documentary on Guvera was released by the Australian Special Broadcasting Service.